My Top 6 Nourishing Winter Bodycare Tips

 It’s a fact that in winter, the skin’s protective barrier is at its most vulnerable: Lower humidity levels due to colder temperatures, coupled with elevated thermostats suck moisture out of the skin’s outermost layer, which leads to tightness, flakiness, itchiness and at worst painful cracks.
 Whilst most of us are pretty good at looking after our faces, whatever lies below the neck, often gets sadly neglected.
-Here are some tricks for getting through the cold patch smoothly.
+Alongside my all year around body exfoliating picks, here are some tricks for getting through the cold patch smoothly.

 1 Shower Correctly